fbpx

 AP Physics C Electricity & Magnetism

 This highly demanding 3-mod course follows the AP Physics C-Electricity & Magnetism syllabus, preparing students for calculus-based physics at the university level.
 Topics include electrostatics, conductors, capacitors, dielectrics, inductance, electric circuits, magnetic fields, and electromagnetism.
 Students learn how to solve complex physics problems using differential and integral calculus.
 Students must have mastered multi-variable algebra, trigonometry, vectors, logarithms, exponents, basic differentiation and integration, and mathematical modeling of data with and without a graphing calculator.
+Students are required to complete a substantial summer assignment in preparation for this course.

 Taking the AP Physics C: Electricity & Magnetism exam is a requirement of this course.